-T-Mobile making the jump to LTE, but don't expect it to happen soonAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile making the jump to LTE, but don't expect it to happen soonAlex Wagner - Editorial Director of News and Content

 We know which sides Sprint, Verizon, and AT&T are all taking when it comes to WiMAX or LTE 4G, but T-Mobile hasn't really ever come out with an official word of what they plan to do once they're done upgrading their HSPA+ network.
 T-Mobile execs speaking with Bloomberg explained that their company will be moving to LTE "once devices are readily available and once device quality is on par" with the HSPA+ network it currently has.
 Unfortunately, it'll be a while before you can get your LTE on using T-Mobile's network, as the carrier explained that it'll likely be "a few years" before they're ready to roll the tech out.